 Opportunities for Teaching

 BIDMC takes pride in providing prominent teaching opportunities for those fellows interested in education, involving medical students at Harvard Medical School (HMS) and neurology residents in the BIDMC-Children’s residency program.
 Formal training in teaching is also offered through the academies of educators at HMS and BIDMC, the Harvard-Macy Institute, additional fellowship programs in medical education, and formal master’s degree programs, for those interested in a career in education.

 All interested individuals must have completed an ACGME-accredited residency training program in either pediatric or adult neurology or a program in one of these specialties that is located in Canada and accredited by the RCPSC.
 Selected fellows will spend 1-2 years developing subspecialty expertise in clinical neurophysiology and epilepsy.

-All interested candidates should submit the following documentation:
+Application Process: All interested candidates should submit the following documentation:

 This fellowship was pioneered by Dr. Roy Freeman in 1996 and was one of the first autonomic fellowships in the country.
 It is the only fellowship in autonomic disorders in Massachusetts.
 During training, fellows will learn the treatment and management of patients with:

 Multiple system atrophy